Improving Social Media ROI: 16 Tools for Marketers on a Budget

 Ceros is another tool designed to help create innovative and engagingÂ content.
 You can create shoppable catalogues, interactive eBooks, and many other interesting pieces.
 Innovative marketing piecesÂ can help you gain more traction in the face of extreme competition.
 Ceros-created elements are so unique that they’re very likely to garner plenty of attention.

 Sprout Social is an excellent management tool to help with just about any of your social media needs.
 Sproutâ€™s collaborative platform ensures smarter, faster, and more efficient social communications.
 From monitoring to post scheduling, publishing across networks and devices to team collaboration and more- there’s not much this well-rounded service doesn’t offer.
 Sprout also boasts an awesome help desk, sophisticated analytics and unlimited custom reports all at very reasonable prices.
-Try it free, Sprout Socialhere.
+Try Sprout Social for free, here.